BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 * The use of whitespace in JSON, which may be omitted or used to taste.
 * The key-value pairs of map/dictionary structures are usually considered unordered.
 Therefore their order of serialization is taken to be semantically insignificant and so varies depending on the implementation.
-* Standards for the binary encoding of floating point numeric values often include bit patterns that are functionally equivalent, such as `0.0` and `-0.0` or `Nan` and `signalling NaN`.
+* Standards for the binary encoding of floating point numeric values often include bit patterns that are functionally equivalent, such as `0.0` and `-0.0` or `NaN` and `signalling NaN`.
 * Whether to include a field in a key-value structure with `null` as the value, or omit the field from the serialization entirely.
 * The number of bytes used to encode an integer or floating point value; e.g., in well-formed CBOR there are four valid ways to encode the integer `1` and three valid ways to encode the floating point value `1.0` giving a total of seven valid ways to encode the semantic concept `1.0`.
 In JSON the problem is even worse, given that `1`, `1.`, `1.0`, `1.00`, `1.000`, etc. are equivalent representations of the same value.